Skip to Content

 For adult monarchs, only record dead observations in the Notes section.
 Do not tally them for Miscellaneous Monarch observations or mark them in an Inner or Outer Box for Activity 3 (Adult Monarch Survey).
 We cannot be certain that the adult monarch chose to be on-site; it may have blown or been dragged in from elsewhere and may not reflect habitat use by adult monarchs on site.

 Before monitoring a site, the landowner or manager must grant permission to access and collect data at the site (see Site Selection).
-Unless the person or organization monitoring the site is the owner of that property, landowners or managers must sign the Landowner Waiver & Release of Liability Form before monitoring begins, either on paper or electronically (online here or Appendix C of the IMMP Guidebook).
+Landowners or managers must sign the Landowner Waiver & Release of Liability Form before monitoring begins, either on paper or electronically (online here or Appendix C of the IMMP Guidebook).
+This is not necessary if the surveyor is also the landowner or the landowner has a separate agreement (e.g., a park’s scientific research permit).
 Upload a copy of paper forms when you register a site in the online IMMP Data Portal; electronic forms are stored automatically with MJV.
 Even if the land is in public ownership, the managing authority should be contacted prior to accessing the site for the first time.
 See Appendix B and online for landowner outreach resources.

-Is the Conservation Management History datasheet filled out for the whole field or for the IMMP plot itself?
+Is the Management History datasheet filled out for the whole field or just the IMMP plot itself?

-Fill out the Conservation Management History datasheet for the IMMP plot itself, to the best of your abilities.
+Fill out the Management History datasheet for just the IMMP plot itself, to the best of your abilities.

 If I have only a short amount of time, how can I maximize the amount of data I collect, especially on large sites?